bird-house/birdhousebuilder.recipe.conda/README.rst

    Buildout option pointing to the root folder of the Anaconda installation.
 Default: ``$HOME/anaconda``.

 **conda-channels**
-   Buildout option (optional) with additional channels of conda packages.
+   Buildout option (optional) with channels of conda packages.
 Default: defaults

 **conda-offline**
    Buildout option (optional) to set conda offline mode.
 It has no effect when buildout is already in offline mode.
 Default: false

+**channel-priority**
+   Buildout option (optional) to set channel priority in conda install.
+Default: true

 **prefix**
   Path to the conda prefix (optional).
 If not given then ``CONDA_PREFIX`` or anaconda-home will be used.